Auto dialer Vs Predictive dialer: What distinguishes the two?

 This blog helps you there.
 So, let’s get to it.

-So, how do auto dialers work?
+How do auto dialers work?

 The dialer dials ‘x’ number of contacts and connects answered calls to an available agent.
 If the call gets dropped, that is, in the absence of an agent to answer the call, the dialer plays a prerecorded message.

 When you set up your campaign using an auto dialer, you will have the option to set up the dialer call rate per agent.
 This determines the number of contacts dialed per initiation.
-For example, if you set the dial rate as 1:1, the dialer dials 1 contact per agent.
+For example, if you set the dial rate as 1:1, the dialer dials 1 number per agent.

 The FCC requires that dialers keep this abandonment percentage below 3 among the answered calls.